pmean/classes/clinical-research-methodology/modules/5510-10-overview.md

 I plan to review the videos from last year and either re-use them or re-record them.
 You will get live links to these videos on or before 5pm on 2022-03-25 (Friday).

-There are 6 videos with a total of about ? minutes.
+There are 7 videos with a total of 69 minutes.

 + Videos to be recorded
   + V10-01, Focus groups aqnd interviews, 10 minutes, available in [Panopto format][20221001].